W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \subsubsection{Radial ordering}

-To conclude for this section we present a synthetic way of writing the above correspondences using \textit{radial ordering}.
-For this purpose let us first take $z\in\D$, $\alpha,\bm u\coloneqq (u_1,\cdots,u_n)$ elements in $\C^r$ as well as $\lambda\coloneqq(\lambda_1,\cdots,\lambda_n)$ tuple of positive integers.
+We conclude this section with a synthetic way of writing the above correspondences using \textit{radial ordering}.
+Let $z\in\D$, $\alpha\in\a$, and $\bm u,\bm n$ like before.
 With a slight abuse of notation and in agreement with what has been said above we set

-where with the normal ordering we put annihilation operators on the right and creation operators on the left.
-Then a straightforward generalization of the previous statements is the fact that for any $F\in\mc F_\delta$ and $\norm{z}>\delta$:
+where with the normal ordering annihilation operators are on the right and creation operators on the left.
+Then a straightforward generalization of the above gives for $F\in\mc F_\delta$ and $\norm{z}>\delta$: